raven2cz/awesomewm-config/README.md

 2. Because of constraints in the X server, *awesome* does not allow toggling clients on tags allocated to other screens.
 Having a client on multiple tags and moving one of the tags will cause the client to move as well.
+3. When selecting a tag on a different screen with `sharedtags.viewonly`, the tag is pulled to the current screen.
+To instead move focus to the other screen and view the tag there, use `sharedtags.jumpto(tag)`.
+This can be used with a seperate bind that calls `sharedtags.movetag(tag, screen)` to directly move a tag to another screen.

 API
 ---